annoawesome/lamia-ai/README.md

 LamiaAI has VSCode specific configurations that automate the above steps.
 Simply open up a workspace, making sure to select `lamia-ai.code-workspace`, and several build tasks will automatically run.
 The only manual step is creating and copying `.env` files to the project root.

+### Docker

+A Dockerfile is provided which builds the LamiaAI image.
+Additionally, an example `compose.yaml` file is provided.

 ## Building

 LamiaAI is built on Electron and uses Electron Builder for building the desktop application.
 Both Windows (NSIS) and Linux (AppImage & Snap) are available targets.